joelburget/website/posts/healthy-hackathon.md

 ## Making an Experience Anyone Would Enjoy

 We wanted to build a game that would be appealing to both boys and girls.
 I think it's fair to say that we failed by making yet another fantasy game.
-There's some serious work to do yet to come up with a more universally appealing premise.
+There's some serious work left to come up with a more universally appealing premise.

 We were somewhat limited by the art we could find freely available online.
 We ended up reusing art from [Valyria Tear](https://github.com/Bertram25/ValyriaTear) and [Battle for Wesnoth](http://www.wesnoth.org/).
 Both projects are *awesome* and had the best art we could find.
 Unfortunately as a result we were more or less forced to make a fantasy game.